gangsterofboats/dotfiles/README.md

 * .bashrc: For the Bourne Again shell (bash) (uses Oh My Bash)
 * .emacs.el: For GNU Emacs
+* init.vim: For NeoVim, basically the same file as .vimrc but modified a little.
 * .nanorc: For GNU Nano
 * .nethackrc: For the game Nethack
 * .sbclrc: For Steel Bank Common Lisp (SBCL)
 * .tcshrc: For the TENEX C shell (tcsh) (though I use fish now)
-* .vimrc: Mostly for (G)Vim, but sometimes I use neovim too.
+* .vimrc: For (G)Vim.
-* .zoidrc: for the Perl Zoidberg shell
+* .zoidrc: For the Perl Zoidberg shell
-* .zshrc: for the Z shell (uses Oh My Zsh)
+* .zshrc: For the Z shell (uses Oh My Zsh)